How can people with no credit history or score get a personal loan?

 - Establish a good credit rating without a credit card

 - Lenders will report your behavior to all three agencies

 - See your first score after six months of payments of on-time payments

 How to Qualify

 The best way to qualify for an unsecured personal loan with an insufficient credit history is to provide the lender with all the information they need to approve your request.
 Prepare all the documentation in advance.

-Performing well on these additional factors can boost your initial eligibility.
+Lenders must base their decision on income and affordability when you have no history.
+Therefore, performing well on these additional factors can boost your initial eligibility.

 - Begin with a small principal amount